saintsantos/hackathon-manager/README.md

 # hackathon-manager
-A web application for the management of teams in a hackathon
+A web application for the management of teams in a hackathon written in node.js